Dissertation title writing

 1. What is it for?

-More than just an arbitrary label for naming your work, a dissertation title serves as the first summary of what your piece is all about.
+Your dissertation title is much more than just an arbitrary label for naming your work.
+It serves as the first summary of what your piece is all about.
 A good dissertation title must communicate the essence of your research project and give an accurate sense of what follows.

 Take time and effort to formulate a punchy, even compelling, dissertation title.
 For those with little natural linguistic flair, think about throwing around ideas with a student studying English.

 The title is your opening gambit, so be sure not to falter and set your dissertation writing off on a bad footing.
 Ambivalence and ambiguity have no place here; a clear, lucid and descriptive title is the best way to make a confident opening statement to the person who will eventually mark the work.

 Dissertations come in many forms and are guided by different purposes, even within the same field.
 Consider therefore the value of signalling from the very outset whether your dissertation is of one type or another.
 Make clear what the reader can hope to expect in reading the entire text.

 Many academic disciplines will have developed conventional formulae for putting together dissertation and article titles.
 This being the case, a consultation of published material can provide you with a model for structuring your own title.

 Keep the title short and relevant to the aims of your research.
 There is no room whatsoever for extraneous material and padding.
 The specificity of your title will indicate the focus of your approach as a whole, and therefore demonstrate a certain clarity of thought.